ericniebler/stl2/ext/proxy/Dxxxx.md

 ### Algorithm constraints: IndirectCallable

 Further problems with proxy iterators arise while trying to constrain algorithms that accept callback functions from users: predicates, relations, and projections.
-Below, for example, is part of the implementation of `unique_copy` from the SGI STL[TODO REFERENCE].
+Below, for example, is part of the implementation of `unique_copy` from the [SGI STL][7][@sgi-stl].

 ```c++
 _Tp value = *first;